ameerwasi001/BA-Test/README.md

   listOrNot(index)
 ```
 ## str2bool
-Everything given by the language is an string with certain exceptions specifically variables inside global variable memory and what follows is an example of where it might be used
+Everything given by the language is a string with certain exceptions specifically variables inside global variable memory and what follows is an example of where it might be used
 ```
 if str2bool(enter):
   print("we are going to press enter")
 ```
 # What's to come
-Some of the examples such as the "class" one will be implemented in core language pretty soon, more optimizations will be done for this language and more functions for developers' convenience will also be avalible.
+Some of the examples such as the "class" one will be implemented in the core language pretty soon, more optimizations will be done for this language and more functions for developers' convenience will also be avalible.

 # Thanks
 This time for real, thanks for reading through and we hope to thank you for using this language for test writing purposes.